-Through continuous monitoring, advanced analytics and tailored solutions, Kantar Worldpanel inspires successful decisions by brand owners, retailers, market analysts and government organisations globally.
+For more than 60 years, Kantar Worldpanel has been a recognized global expert in shopper behavior.
+Through continuous monitoring, advanced analytics and tailored solutions, Kantar Worldpanel inspires successful decisions by brand owners, retailers, market analysts and government organizations.

 Kantar Worldpanel is part of the Kantar Group, one of the world’s largest insight, information and consultancy networks.
 The Kantar Group is the data investment management division of WPP, a British multinational advertising and public relations company.

 Kantar’s platform manages over 4 million panel members all over the world, with each panel member providing data to the platform on their purchase of food and other goods.
 The platform collects, manages, stores and processes consumer data before being analyzed by Kantar’s client teams.
 From validation of panelist details, regular communication with panelists and application of incentives to asset management and compliance monitoring, complexity across different countries is a constant challenge for Kantar’s client teams.